1. Answers

 Key Points

-• We use google_compute_network to define a VPC network.
+• The google_compute_network resource is used to create a VPC network.

-• A google_compute_instance leverages the Deep Learning VM image in the boot_disk.
+• The Compute Engine instance is defined with a Deep Learning VM image in the boot_disk.

-• Firewall rules ensure proper access to the instance.
+• Firewall rules are crucial for granting access to the instance.

 import * as pulumi from "@pulumi/pulumi";